jjtronics/PetFeeder/README.md

 ### Software Setup
 1. Install <a href="https://www.arduino.cc/en/software" target="_blank">Arduino IDE</a> or `arduino-cli` with ESP8266 board package.
+2. Install the libraries: WiFiManager, ArduinoJson and PubSubClient.
-2. Open `PetFeeder.ino` and select **ESP8266 › LOLIN(Wemos) D1 R2 & mini**.
+3. Open `PetFeeder.ino` and select **ESP8266 › LOLIN(Wemos) D1 R2 & mini**.
-3. Flash the board.
+4. Flash the board.
 On first boot the access point `<device_name>-SETUP` will appear.
-4. Connect and configure Wi‑Fi credentials, timezone, quotas, etc.
+5. Connect and configure Wi‑Fi credentials, timezone, quotas, etc.

 Below are screenshots of the web interface: